 Please do not put yourself or staff in this situation lightly.

-Some of these things are more expected of certain splats (e.g. sexism from Black Spiral Dancers), and you should bear that in mind before apping a target who belongs to that splat.
+Some of these things are more expected of certain splats (e.g. sexual assault from Black Spiral Dancers), and you should bear that in mind before apping a target who belongs to that splat.
 Fade to Black, Avoidance, and other relevant policies are still a thing.

 Entrapment, aka Casus Belli